doecode/server/src/main/java/gov/osti/services/Metadata.md

 > Content-Type: application/json
 > ```
 > ```json
-> { "status" : 400, "errors":[ "Metadata is not in the Published workflow state." ] }
+> { "status" : 400, "errors":[ "Metadata is not in the Submitted workflow state." ] }
 > ```

 DOECode Metadata